jeromebaude/hashicat-aws/README.md

 Open a Pull Request and see that All checks passed (click on details to see that Terraform run was successfull)

 Merge the change into the main branch

+(Change the VCS config to the master branch and destroy everything)

 ### 2.5 RBAC